The story of Fingerprinting Express

 Indeed, state and federal laws require background checks for a wide range of occupations and privileges.
 These run from healthcare professionals to financial service professionals, bus drivers and cab drivers, law-enforcement personnel and city or county employees, building contractors and educators, and more.
 People seeking licenses for the gaming industry or medical-marijuana industry, or to become massage therapists, or to handle hazardous materials, or adopt children or volunteer with youth, or seal a court record or be allowed into the expedited passenger line at the airport — all must undergo background checks.

-Becky and her staff’s mastery of Livescan inkless technology gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
+Becky and her staff’s mastery of Livescan inkless technology, with superior customer service, gave Fingerprinting Express a competitive advantage over law-enforcement agencies.
 Livescan takes a high-quality print by scanning all fingers, palm down, to create a digital image that can be transmitted electronically to state law-enforcement agencies as well as the FBI, who run the prints through their databases.
 Livescan allows Fingerprinting Express to avoid the mess and potential miscues involved with old-fashioned ink, which can easily blob and smear.
 Livescan reduces the rejection rate to under 5 percent.
-(Fingerprinting Express has lowered the rate to less than 1 percent.)
+(Fingerprinting Express has lowered the rate to less than 0.02 percent.)
 Results of prints, checked against criminal databases, arrive within one to 15 days, instead of the six to 16 weeks it takes to process manual hard fingerprint cards.